rohithvarma73/couriertrackingsystem-cp/README.md

 management.endpoint.health.show-details=always
 ```

-## Security Access
+## Security Model

 ### USER
-Can access only GET endpoints.
+- Can access GET endpoints.
+- Can view lists and details.
+- Can search records.

 ### ADMIN
-Can access all GET, POST, PUT, and DELETE endpoints.
+- Can access GET, POST, PUT, and DELETE endpoints.
+- Can create, update, and delete customers, parcels, shipments, and tracking updates.
+- Can use all frontend actions including add, edit, and delete.

-### Demo credentials
+### Demo Credentials
 - `user / user123`
 - `admin / admin123`

-## How to Run
+## Running the Application

 ### Clone the repository